lipstick plant

 The lipstick vine is easily propagated by stem tip cuttings.
 Use a rooting hormone powder and a moist growing medium of vermiculite and perlite to stimulate rooting.
 You should see results in just a few weeks.

 Alternatively, you can set your cuttings in a vase of water while they develop roots.
-Keeping your cuttings in a warm environment and removing all but the top few leaves will increase success.
+Keeping your cuttings in a warm environment and removing all but the top few dark green leaves will increase success.

 Soil